kavindu25/kavindu25/README.md

 ### :woman_technologist: About Me :

-- :telescope: I’m a fresh computer science graduate.
+- :telescope: I’m a fresh computer science graduate from University of Westminster UK.

 - :seedling: Interested in developing web applications using javascript libraries such as React.